 This course presents common health insurance terminology and selected private and government insurance coverages.
 Students are introduced to basic principles of disease coding and procedural coding from the physician/provider perspective and follow the life cycle of the medical insurance claim with the aim of accurate and efficient reimbursement for services provided.
 This is not for experienced coders.
 PREREQUISITE: 10501101 Medical Terminology.

 Simulates handling patients and employees, applying customer service skills, and the use of computers in a medical/clinical setting.
 Hands-on experience in scheduling appointments, work in electronic medical records, establishing a fee schedule, and practice management.
 Utilizes Microsoft Office software, electronic billing software, electronic medical record software, telephone systems, internet, fax and e-mail.
-PREREQUISITE: 10160143 Medical Office Procedures and Customer Service and COREQUISITE: 10160135 Introduction to Healthcare Documentation.
+PREREQUISITE: 10160143 Medical Office Procedures and Customer Service.

 This course develops professional skills and attitudes needed in a medical business environment.
 Skills developed include an ability to communicate effectively with patients and other medical office staff, manage time effectively, schedule patients, greet patients, use the telephone properly, process mail, apply ergonomics and office safety, and use medical computer software efficiently.